Henry Woolf

-Henry Woolf (20 January 1930 – 11 November 2021) was a British actor, theatre director, and teacher of acting, drama and theatre who lived in Canada.
+Henry Woolf (20 January 1930 – 11 November 2021) was a British actor, theatre director, and teacher of acting, drama and theatre, who spent the second half of his life in Canada.
 He was a longtime friend and collaborator of 2005 Nobel Laureate Harold Pinter, having stimulated Pinter to write his first play, The Room (1957), in 1956.
 Woolf served as a faculty member at the University of Saskatchewan from 1983 to 1997 and as artistic director of Shakespeare on the Saskatchewan from 1991 until 2001.

 Early life

-Henry Woolf was born to Jewish parents in Homerton, London on 20 January 1930.
+Henry Woolf was born to Jewish parents in Homerton, London, on 20 January 1930.
 He was educated at Hackney Downs School, where he met Harold Pinter; he and Pinter were friends and collaborators for over 60 years.
 He earned a Bachelor of Arts degree from the University of London and then pursued a postgraduate course in directing at the University of Bristol, before going to the United States, to earn a postgraduate diploma from the College of William and Mary, in Williamsburg, Virginia.
-In the process of undertaking his directing course at Bristol, he asked his old school friend Harold Pinter if he could write a one act play for him to produce for his graduation.
-Pinter said that he had never written a play before but would give it a try.
+Whilst undertaking his directing course at Bristol, he asked his former schoolfriend Harold Pinter if he could write a one-act play for him to produce for his graduation.
+Pinter said that he had never previously written a play, but would give it a try.
 Within three days he had written The Room (1957), in which Woolf also originated the role of Mr Kidd.